Key takeaways

 Insulin resistance

-Tips for use: Magnesium demonstrates particular health advantages through its support of muscle function and energy metabolism, Dr. George says.
+Tips for use: Magnesium helps your muscles and metabolism work better, Dr. George says.
 “Men who incorporate exercise into their weight loss strategy find that adequate magnesium levels enhance their muscle function while minimizing their fatigue levels.”

-By relieving fatigue, he says men may be less likely to cramp during exercise and can continue to push vigorously through their workouts, further aiding in weight loss.
-For example, one small study found that men who took a magnesium supplement for seven days prior to a downhill run experienced less soreness than when doing the same run after seven days of taking a placebo.
-Another study found that magnesium supplements reduced soreness and improved recovery after bench press sessions.
+By relieving fatigue, he says men may be less likely to cramp during exercise.
+This may make it easier for them to push harder through their workouts, further aiding in weight loss.
+For example, one small study found that men who took a magnesium supplement for a week before a run experienced less soreness.

-Magnesium supplements come in a variety of forms, but aspartate, citrate, lactate, and chloride forms of magnesium tend to be absorbed better by the gut than magnesium oxide or sulfate.
+Magnesium supplements come in a variety of forms.
+Our gut seems to absorb aspartate, citrate, lactate, and chloride forms better than magnesium oxide or sulfate.
 Depending on your age, the National Institutes of Health (NIH) recommends 400–420 mg daily for men.

 2. Protein

-“One of the biggest keys to weight loss is a high-protein diet because it aids in muscle mass and induces satiety, meaning fewer cravings and overall intake,” Lipton says.
-“Protein powder is a simple, convenient way to increase protein intake between meals.”
+“One of the biggest keys to weight loss is a high-protein diet,” Lipton says.
+“Protein aids in muscle mass and induces satiety, meaning fewer cravings and overall intake.”
+That makes protein powder a simple, convenient way to get more protein between meals.

-Studies show that high-protein diets can both drive weight loss and prevent weight regain, helping you both shed pounds and keep them off.
+Studies show that high-protein diets can drive weight loss and prevent weight regain.
+Translation: protein helps you shed pounds and keep them off.

 Protein boosts satiety, or fullness, so you feel fuller for longer.
 And it requires more energy than carbs or fat to burn, so your body uses more energy simply by digesting it.
-Finally, protein preserves lean muscle mass, supporting a healthy metabolism as you lose weight.
+Finally, protein preserves lean muscle, supporting a healthy metabolism as you lose weight.

 Protein supplementation may be helpful for men who: